digital-fabric/polyphony/docs/main-concepts/exception-handling.md

 ---
 layout: page
 title: Exception Handling
-nav_order: 4
+nav_order: 3
-parent: Technical Overview
+parent: Main Concepts
-permalink: /technical-overview/exception-handling/
+permalink: /main-concepts/exception-handling/
 prev_title: How Fibers are Scheduled
 next_title: Extending Polyphony
 ---
 # Exception Handling

 Ruby employs a pretty robust exception handling mechanism.
-An raised exception will bubble up the call stack until a suitable exception handler is found, based on the exception's class.
+An raised exception will propagate up the fiber tree until a suitable exception handler is found, based on the exception's class.
 In addition, the exception will include a stack trace showing the execution path from the exception's locus back to the program's entry point.
 Unfortunately, when exceptions are raised while switching between fibers, stack traces will only include partial information.
-Here's a simple
+Here's a simple demonstration:
-demonstration:

 _fiber\_exception.rb_